kissartisan/laravel-nuggets/README.md

 ]);
 ```

-### 26. API development in Laravel 12
+### 26. API Development in Laravel 12
-In Laravel 12, there's no `routes/api.php` file provided by a fresh Laravel installation.
+In Laravel 12, API development scaffolding is not included on a fresh Laravel installation.

-Do bring back the API classes and files you can use this command:
+To bring back the API classes and files you can use this command:
 ```
 php artisan install:api
 ```